ielab/elastic4IR/custom_scoring/README.md

 }
 ```

-Note on the above script, we created one similarity for each field.
+Note that in the above script we created one similarity for each field in the document.
-This is a good practice as it allows us to apply varied simmilarity parameter value for all fields.
+This is a good practice as it allows us to apply different parameter values to each of the fields.

-To check if the KLDivergence is used in the "books" index settings, execute the following in Kibana:
+To check if the KLDivergence is used in the "books" index settings used here for example, execute the following in Kibana:
 ```Kibana
 GET /books/_settings
 ```

-expected output:
+The expected output is:
 ```json
 {
   "books": {